HTTP Receiver

 Authentication type

-Whether incoming messages will be authenticated.
+Specifies the authentication type for incoming messages.
 Options are None and ArcGIS.
-If None is selected, no authentication is done.
-If ArcGIS is selected, each incoming message must include a valid token for the owner of this feed.
+If None is specified, no authentication is performed.
+If ArcGIS is specified, each incoming message must include a valid token for the owner of the feed.
 Messages without a valid token will be rejected.

 String